What Is The Statute Of Limitations In A California Birth Injury Case?

 The statute of limitations is one of the most important laws in a claim based upon birth injuries, but there are other concepts that impact your case.
 Another timing consideration involves the legal requirements before you can file a lawsuit: You must provide formal notice to the physician, OB-GYN, or other health care provider that you intend to pursue litigation for birth injuries compensation.
 Your notice should include the basics of the claim, the injuries, and your losses, and it must be forwarded at least 90 days before suing.

 In addition, there is a $250,000 statutory cap on noneconomic damages in California.
 You cannot obtain more than this amount for pain and suffering, emotional distress, and related losses.

 Discuss Your Options with Our Oakland Birth Injury Lawyers

 The statute of limitations may seem to give you plenty of time, but quick action is still essential for getting compensation promptly.
 For more information, please contact Venardi Zurada, LLP to speak with a skilled birth injury attorney.
-We can schedule a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA.
+We can schedule a free consultation at our offices in Oakland or Walnut Creek, CA.